African American Library at the Gregory School

 African American Library at the Gregory School is a branch of the Houston Public Library (HPL) in the Fourth Ward, Houston.
-The library preserves historical information about the African-American community in Houston.
-It is the city's first library to focus on African-American history and culture.
+The library preserves historical information about the African American community in Houston and the surrounding regions.
+It is the city's first library to focus on African American history and culture.
 The library features galleries, an oral history recording room, and reading rooms. $11 million from federal community development block grants and construction funds from Houston Public Library and the City of Houston financed the renovation of the Gregory facility.
 The building was initially used as the Edgar M. Gregory School, a K-8 school of the Houston Independent School District (HISD).
+The library was renamed to the African American History Research Center in the fall 2022.

 History

 The Freedmen's Bureau opened schools for children in the area after the establishment of Freedmen's Town.
 The Texas Legislature authorized the creation of public schools for Freedmen's Town by 1870.
 By 1872 most of the students and teachers who were at the bureau schools, which were closing, left them to attend the state-managed Gregory Institute, named after Edgar M. Gregory, an officer in the Union army in the U.S. Civil War and the assistant commissioner of the Texas area's Freedmen's Bureau.
 The school, which first opened in 1872, was the first school for freed people in Houston.
 Mike Snyder of the Houston Chronicle said that it was "perhaps" the first school for freed people in the State of Texas.
 By 1876 the school became a part of the Houston public school system.
 A document quoted in a U.S. Congressional report stated that as it was first established on land that was a donation from African-Americans, "Gregory Elementary had a special link to black life in the neighborhood."

 In its history the Gregory School occupied three different buildings: the first two were a brick building and a wood-frame building with two stories; the second was ruined by a fire, prompting the construction of the third, named Edgar M. Gregory School, a 20000 sqft facility opening in 1926, made of white brick.

 Circa the 1920s the school was adjacent to the lake, and the area often flooded, with students and staff needing to pass through watery corridors.
 The presence of water allowed for various diseases to afflict both parties, and a Houston Informer story stated that "More teachers have died out of Gregory School than any public school in Houston."